 Baby sleep is like the pot of gold at the end of the rainbow.
 You yearn for it.
 You can be pretty desperate for it and it is a possible.
 A baby sleep routine comes, it just takes time.

 When I brought all three of my babies home I knew a routine wouldn’t come immediately and it doesn’t.
 With all three it was about 6-8 weeks before I really attempted one.
 My eldest cluster-fed so much in the evenings and was up until 10pm for ages.
 My middle child loved to party until around 11pm and my baby boy was pretty similar to my eldest, except he didn’t cluster feed as much.
 Still exhausting and you do say good bye to your evenings for a while.

 Until your baby is six months old, the safest place for your baby to sleep is in their own cot, in the same room as you, whether it’s during the night or at nap time in the day.
 There is also a lot of advice. about baby sleep you can find online, for example check out Emma’s Diary Baby Sleep Advice for some guidance.
 You can also check out their infographic at the end of this post.

-My personal bedtime routine for my babies was similar with all three of them and it was actually slightly easier with my second two, as they just had to fit in with their siblings.
+My personal bedtime routine for baby was similar with all three of them and it was actually slightly easier with my second two, as they just had to fit in with their siblings.

 The end of the day always comes with craziness,”the witching hour” we like to call it!
 We all have tea and in the early days my babies would watch from their bouncer or be cuddled, until they were old enough to eat and join us in the highchair.
 Now my little baby boy eats and watches his favourite show for a little while or plays with the girls until he is taken upstairs.
 He knows the word “bath” and is always ready for it.